 Finish the Risotto

-Tips
+Expert Tips

-For the creamiest risotto, make sure to try these tips:
+For the creamiest risotto, try these tips:

-- Keep the broth warm.
+Keep the broth warm.
 You don't need the broth to be boiling, but it should be at least as hot as the pot of risotto so that the rice cooks evenly.
 I often lower the heat of the broth in between additions, and increase the heat again to a simmer just before adding a ladle.

-- Don't overstir.
+Don't over-stir.
 Make sure to stir frequently (every 30 seconds or so), but there's no need to constantly be stirring.
 Over-stirring can actually lead to a gluey texture.

-- Don't use too wide of a pot.
+Don't use too wide of a pot.
 Instead of using a wide frying pan, I like to use a french oven or a curved skillet.
 That way, there are plenty of layers of rice cooking and bumping each other to create a nice, creamy consistency.

 Storage and Make-Ahead Instructions

-- Store leftovers in an airtight container in the fridge for 3 - 4 days.
+Store leftovers in an airtight container in the fridge for 3 - 4 days.
 You can reheat it on the stovetop with a bit of water to loosen it up.
+Since day-old risotto can often taste dry, I like to make arancini with it!

-Recipe FAQ
+Recipe FAQs

 For creamy risotto, make sure to stir frequently (but not constantly; once every 30 seconds is sufficient) and keep the broth warm.
 A touch of butter and cheese stirred in off the heat adds a luxurious creamy finish to the dish.